-Before reaching the tender age of 30, Michelangelo Buonarroti (1475–1564) had already sculpted David and Pietà, two of the most famous sculptures in the entire history of art.
-As a sculptor, painter, draftsman, and architect, the achievements of this Italian master are unique—no artist before or after him has ever produced such a vast, multifaceted, and wide-ranging œuvre.
+.
+As a sculptor, painter, draftsman, and architect, the achievements of this Italian master are unique—since before his time and until today, no artist has ever produced such a vast, multifaceted, and wide-ranging oeuvre